minrivertea/kungfupeople/README.txt

 To run the unit tests::

- $ ./manage.py test --settings=test_settings djangopeople newsletter
+ $ ./manage.py test --settings=test_settings djangopeople newsletter welcome

 If you're going to run a lot of unit tests you might want to NOT test the YouTube API every single time.
 To NOT test YouTube, set an